 Why the Isle of Man?

 In recent years the Isle of Man has become a popular location for international expatriates to settle, including those from outside the European Economic Area.
 Many international residents on the Isle of Man work in the E-Gaming, E-Business and IT sectors and with such a large community here, there are expatriates working in almost every sector.
 Those living on the Island, benefit from great lifestyle opportunities, open space, a safe environment, great education and a real sense of community.

 The 2015-16 Isle of Man Chief Constable's report, based on overall recorded crime statistics from the period compared with the United Kingdom and Channel Islands, found the Isle of Man to be the safest place in the British Isles.

 Many on the Island feel this level of personal safety is down to both the sense of community and the individual accountability given by living in a small place.
-Open front doors and unlocked cars are common sights and perfect strangers will stop, chat and discuss the issues of the day.

 Maintaining a quality lifestyle is a key element to Island life.
 You can choose to live in a flat in town, a new build on an estate, or a character property by the sea.
 At just over 35 miles long and with over 100 miles of coastline you can be sure you're never far from a spectacular view.
 While the Island has a northerly location, average annual sunshine hours are consistently higher than London.

 Furthermore, the average population density is below 150 people per square km, compared to England where that figure is over 400 people per square km.
-The average annual salary is also approximately 14% higher than the UK.

 The Manx people love the outdoors and there are numerous events, clubs and societies in almost everything you can imagine.
 These clubs and societies also offer a great way to meet new friends, make contacts and find general help fitting into the Island life.